3sd/slides/civicamp-london-2019/arco/content.md

 Sort criteria

+Note:

-Note: edit the view
+Edit the view

-Note: look at some contacts in the back end
+Look at some contacts in the back end

 -